tagohd/mono/File overview.md

 >To paraphrase Potter Stewart, "You'll know one when you see one."

 >[!tip]
 >You can add a "Priority" field to specify suggested read order.
 Note that not assigning a priority will cause those files to sort *ahead* of ones that do have a priority.
-(But if one file has a priority and the others don't, I'll probably figure it out.)
+(But if one file has a priority and the others don't, I'll probably figure out what you meant.)

 ```dataview
 TABLE file.mday as "Last Changed", sudoMajor as "Sudo's Changes", Priority, Sudosays, Lunsays